seed-coin/seedcoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/seedcoin-project/seedcoin/tags) are created regularly to indicate new official, stable release versions of Seedcoin.
+[Tags](https://github.com/seed-coin/seedcoin/tags) will be created regularly to indicate new official, stable release versions of Seedcoin.

 Testing